-By clicking on the info sign you will see a list with all available raw data.
+Click on the info sign to see a list with all available raw data.

 A green lamp means that there is nothing to worry, no lamp means that it is nothing you should care about.
 Any other color means that you should keep watching.

-If any lamp shows another color than green (ornage, red) thisd should also be reflected in either a lowered life expectany or an increased temperature.
+If any lamp shows another color than green (orange, red) this should also be reflected in either a lowered life expectany or an increased temperature.

-Since the SSD used for the screenshots, everything looks quite new and, of course, okay.
+Since the SSD used for the screenshots is new, everything looks okay as it should.